axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/configure-servers/_index.md

 1. Install the syslog-ng application on the host.
 For details installing syslog-ng on specific operating systems, see {{% xref "/docs/chapter-install/_index.md" %}}.

-2. Starting with version 3.2, {{% productparam "abbrev" %}} automatically collects the log messages that use the native system logging method of the platform, for example, messages from `/dev/log` on Linux, or `/dev/klog` on FreeBSD.
+2. Starting with version 3.2, {{% param "product.abbrev" %}} automatically collects the log messages that use the native system logging method of the platform, for example, messages from `/dev/log` on Linux, or `/dev/klog` on FreeBSD.
 For a complete list of messages that are collected automatically, see {{% xref "/docs/chapter-sources/source-system/_index.md" %}}.

 3.  {{% include-headless "chunk/para-config-file-location.md" %}}